-Zhang Zuolin – lovingly nicknamed the “Old Marshall” by the Chinese and major figure in the national history of China – is an unknown entity to many in the West.
+Zhang Zuolin – lovingly nicknamed the “Old Marshall” by the Chinese and a major figure in the national history of China – is an unknown entity to many in the West.
 Here in Shenyang, we are lucky in that we have not one, but two different museums dedicated to him.

 One of those is Commander Zhang’s Mansion – the palace-like manor complex he started building for his clan in 1916.
 And the second one is the Huanggutun Incident Museum, which talks about his life and death and places both in the greater context of Chinese history at the time.